MrDapperGent/cloudExplorer/README.md

 ```
 Save the file and repeat the "docker build" and "docker run" commands from earlier.

-To connect to the container, you can use a VNC client such as vncviewer and connect to display #1.
+To connect to the container, you can use a VNC client such as vncviewer to connect to display #1.
 ```
 	vncviewer localhost:1
 ```